Kelly Clarkson Cried While Making ‘From Justin To Kelly’

-Kelly Clarkson’s starring role in the film Ugly Dolls is her first foray in acting since featuring in the American Idol promo film From Justin to Kelly in 2003.
-Variety reported about a recent interview with The Los Angeles Times in which the singer opened up about the disheartening experience of filming the disastrous Idol movie.
+Kelly Clarkson’s starring role in the film Ugly Dolls is her first foray into acting since featuring in the American Idol promo film From Justin to Kelly in 2003.
+Variety reported on a recent interview with The Los Angeles Times in which the singer opened up about the disheartening experience of filming the disastrous American Idol movie.

 “It was a very miserable time of my life.
-I feel like it’s one of those things where ‘There are plenty of people that would love to do this — why don’t you ask one of them?’
+I feel like it’s one of those things where ‘There are plenty of people that would love to do this — why don’t you ask one of them?'”

-Clarkson hated acting but had no choice but to do the film.
-It was part of her American Idol contract, which included a record deal and a studio role.
+Clarkson hated acting, but had no choice but to do the film.
+It was part of her American Idol contract, one which included a record deal and a studio role.

 “I cried.
-I talked to many lawyers and could not get out of the movie.”
+I talked to many lawyers and could not get out of the movie,” Kelly said of her feelings surrounding the filming.

-A mindless, musical beach romp, From Justin to Kelly co-starred Clarkson and Idol runner-up, Justin Guarini, as two young partiers who fall in love on spring break.
-It was clearly conceived as an easy moneymaker and promotional tool for Idol, which at the time was a top-rated show.
+A mindless, musical beach romp, From Justin to Kelly co-starred Clarkson and American Idol runner-up, Justin Guarini.
+The two portrayed a pair of young partiers who fall in love on spring break.
+Critics claim the film was conceived as an easy moneymaker and promotional tool for American Idol, which was — at the time — a top-rated show.
 However, the film bombed.
-It scored just 10% on Rotten Tomatoes and grossed only $4.3 million in theaters.
+It scored just 10 percent on Rotten Tomatoes, and grossed only $4.3 million in theaters.
 According to Screen Rant, the movie won the Golden Raspberry Award for “Worst ‘Musical’ of Our First 25 Years” in 2005.

-Sensing the impending disaster, Clarkson begged to release her first single, the hit “Miss Independent before the release of the film.
-She received pushback from execs but ultimately triumphed on her decision-making in the end.
+Sensing the impending disaster, Clarkson begged to release her first single, “Miss Independent,” prior to the release of the film.
+She received pushback from execs, but ultimately triumphed in the end.

 “I begged them — since I had to do it contractually — I wanted my single to be released before the movie came out and I think that literally saved my career.
 It was ‘Miss Independent.’
 The fact that that was successful, I think that overcame what the movie was.”